m4thieulavoie/sass-to-string/README.md

 #### Already have a SASS config?

 Chances are you already have a SASS config in your webpack config and the above code just broke it.
-To fix this, add `.stories.scss` in the `exclude` of the rule.
+To fix this, add `.styles.scss` in the `exclude` of the rule.

 See the **exclude** part in the following example